 - Milk: Since this healthy mashed potato recipe doesn’t rely on cream, I recommend whole milk for the creamiest results.

-- Cook the potatoes: In a large pot, add the potatoes, ¼ tsp salt, and enough cold water (don’t be tempted to use hot or they’ll cook unevenly) to cover the potatoes with around ½-inch on top.
+- Cook the potatoes: In a large pot, add the potatoes, salt, and enough cold water to cover the potatoes with around ½-inch on top.
+Don’t be tempted to use hot water or they’ll cook unevenly.
 Then cover the pot with a lid and bring to a boil.
-Then reduce the heat to a low simmer and cook for 20-25 minutes, or until tender.
+After reduce the heat to a low simmer and cook for 20-25 minutes, or until tender.

 - Heat the milk: Then, in a separate small saucepan, bring the milk to a boil, stirring often.
 Watch the milk carefully as it can scorch on the bottom of the pan.